open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

 We are going to use [podinfo](https://github.com/stefanprodan/podinfo) in microservices mode.
 This enables us to deploy several components and configure them individually.

-Podinfo has three services which we are going to put into individual component descriptors.
+Podinfo has three services which we are going to model using individual component descriptors.
 - backend
 - frontend
 - cache (redis)